Avraj19/sql-queries-excercise/sql_exercises_q_nw_db_question_responses.md

 # SQL Queering Homework :taco:

+**Note to student**
+Hey there :) if you found this, well done.
+You should use it to check your answer.
+If you just use it to copy that is fine.. but you are really cheating yourself :(  Not good.
+Do your best!
+I'm here to help you achieve more! :happy:
+**End of note to student**

 Use your sequel sever to run the queries and come to an answer.
 Pay attention to detail, as there is ONE right answer and following guidelines & or instructions is an important skill for consultants.